temenostech/TemenosHypermediaAPI/rels/reverse/index.md

 POST

 ## description
-This resource is designed to provide user a capability to reverse a Live transaction from T24.
-This is equivalent of delete in T24
+This resource is designed to provide user a capability to reverse a Live transaction from T24 and move to history.
+Once the record is in Live state in T24 user can not simply delete that, it can only be `reversed` which is equivalent of `delete` in T24

 ## uri templates